soroushesnaashari/soroushesnaashari.github.io/_posts/2024-11-27-data-scaling-101-standardscaler-vs-minmaxscaler in-machine-learning.md

 In this article, we’ll explore two popular scaling methods **StandardScaler** and **MinMaxScaler** to understand their philosophy, their mathematics and when to use each one.
 By the end, you’ll see how these simple tools can make a big difference in your projects.

 <!--more-->
-You can see more visualize version [here](https://medium.com/@soroushesnaashari/data-scaling-101-standardscaler-vs-minmaxscaler-in-machine-learning-ff88b7810a48) on Medium.
+_You can see more visualized version [here](https://medium.com/@soroushesnaashari/data-scaling-101-standardscaler-vs-minmaxscaler-in-machine-learning-ff88b7810a48) on Medium_

 I faced this matter recently while working on [Customer Clustering](https://github.com/soroushesnaashari/Customer-Clustering) project.
 At first, my results were disastrous, clusters made no sense, and the model seemed confused.
 It wasn’t until I revisited my code that I realized I’d skipped a critical step: scaling the data.
 A quick adjustment, and suddenly, everything clicked.